minoobeyzavi/Transpara/Druid/StreamingData.md

 ```
 curl -XPOST -H'Content-Type: application/json' --data-binary @pageviews.json http://localhost:8200/v1/post/pageviews
 ```

-Returns the following, indicating that the HTTP server received 25 events from you, and sent 25 to Druid:
+Output indicates that the HTTP server received 3 events from you, and sent 3 to Druid:

 ```
 {"result":{"received":3,"sent":3}}